liloB123/Hafifa/README.md

 This github page includes Python best practices to write clean and maintainable code.

 **Exercise**:
-- In the `clean_code/` folder, you will find a `main.py` file that requires refactoring.
+- In the `clean_code/` folder in this project, you will find a `main.py` file that requires refactoring.
 Apply the principles described in the reference material to improve the code quality.

 ---